 The LOL Word’s nightly Edinburgh show took place in the most fringest of all the fringe spaces – a living room above a bar without a sign, in which their audience was packed so tightly that the stage space consisted of about 2 feet square and was surrounded on all sides by cross-legged audience members hugging their knees, squeezing into every inch of space, and a few unlucky latecomers turned away at the door.
 The lack of space in this venue was cold, hard (actually – warm and quite squidgy) evidence that there’s a sizeable audience hungry for jokes by queer women and non-binary people.
 In case us just asking for it it wasn’t enough.

-As well as presenting a reliably rib-tickling selection of performances from their own virtuoso LOL Word Original team every night (consisting of sketch-duo Shelf, and stand-ups Chloe Green, Chloe Petts, and Jodie Mitchell) they always feature at least one guest performer on the bill.
+As well as presenting a reliably rib-tickling selection of performances from their own virtuoso LOL Word original team every night they always feature at least one guest performer on the bill.

-On the first night we visited (yes, we found time on our busy Fringe schedule to see this lot twice) the guest was one of our firm-favourite stand-ups, the consistently fabulous Sophie Duker.
+The first guest on the bill was one of our firm-favourite stand-ups, the consistently fabulous Sophie Duker.
 Sophie’s playfully irreverent takes on people’s reactions to her identity as a ‘triple threat minority’ and her curiously probing investigation into the weird world of self-identified posh-people in the audience at The LOL Word was an awesome trailer for both of her Fringe shows: her shared-bill of woke-folk friendly laughs with Lulu Popplewell called DukePop, and her own riotously righteous night of POC comedy, the ingeniously named Wacky Racists, the latter of which she hosts regularly in London and continually fills us with hope for a future of stand-up without the dominance of white guys.

 The second guest we saw was Saba Husain whose idea for a Kylie Minogue-inspired musical was tucked so neatly into her weirdly endearing takedown of Malala Yousafzai that we didn’t see the punchlines coming until we were doubled over with laughter.